fezzibasma/Orange-Spam-Detector/README.md

 <img width="466" alt="image" src="https://user-images.githubusercontent.com/23299967/207969946-2c4992a9-d146-4a3f-8fce-8a721479e5be.png">

-The easiest model is fast to train and got better results !
+The easiest model "Sequential Simple Model" is fast to train and got better results !